lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 SCHC compression in this example, elides the version and the Token Length fields.
 The 26 method and response codes defined in {{RFC7252}} has been shrunk to 5 bits using a "match-mapping" MO.
-The Uri-Path contains a single element indicated in the TV and elided with the CDA "not-sent".
+The Uri-Path contains a single element indicated in the TV and elided with the CDA "not-sent."

 SCHC Compression reduces the header sending only the Type, a mapped code, and the least significant bits of Message ID (9 bits in the example above).

-Note that a request sent by a client located in an Application Server to a server located in the device, may not be compressed through this Rule since the MID will not start with 7 bits equal to 0.
-A CoAP proxy, before the core SCHC C/D can rewrite the message ID to a value matched by the Rule.
+Note that a client located in an Application Server sending a request to a server located in the Device, may not be compressed through this Rule since the MID will not start with 7 bits equal to 0.
+A CoAP proxyplaced before the SCHC C/D can rewrite the message ID to fit the value and match the Rule.